 Where to Stay

-The Ban Sainai Resort is a beautiful and convenient place to stay at if you decide to do a Thailand island cruise from Ao Nang Beach.
+The Ban Sainai Resort is a beautiful and convenient place to stay if you decide to do a Thailand island cruise from Ao Nang Beach.
 It’s a luxury resort with gorgeous and spacious rooms, wonderfully landscaped grounds, a luxurious pool, an incredible restaurant, and decadent spa treatments.

 You Might Also Like